The Cherokee Tobacco

-In other words that under the Internal Revenue Act of 1868, the United States had the right to tax anyone within the countries boundaries as well as within the exterior boundaries.
-Also because this act was passed two years after the Cherokee Nation Treaty, it overruled any previous acts.
+In other words, under the Internal Revenue Act of 1868, the United States had the authority to tax anyone within its boundaries as well as within its exterior boundaries.
+Additionally, because this act was passed two years after the Cherokee Nation Treaty, it overruled any prior acts.

 Justice Swayne wrote the decision in this case for a deeply fractured Court; three justices concurred with Swayne, two dissented and three did not participate.
 Swayne indicated the legal direction he was heading by noting at the outset of the opinion that the case involved, “first the question of the intention of Congress, and second, assuming the intention to exist, the question of its power, to tax certain tobacco in the Territory of the Cherokee nation in the face of a prior treaty between that nation and the United States that such tobacco should be exempt from taxation.”
 His decision yielded one of the most problematic and ambiguous doctrines in Indian law- whether tribes, as preexisting entities, may be included or excluded under the scope of general laws enacted by Congress.
 The documentary evidence-including the preexisting political status of tribes, prior Supreme Court precedent, the treaty relationship, and the constitutional clauses acknowledging the distinctive status of tribal polities- clearly support exclusion.
 Indian territories, in other words, were not regarded as included in congressional enactments unless the tribe had given its explicit consent and unless they were expressly included in the law.

 The Cherokee Tobacco case, however, created a new interpretation- that general congressional acts do apply to tribes unless Congress explicitly excludes them.
 Thus, Boudinot and Watie were required to pay the tax on the tobacco.
-This decision not only affected these two men, but it also affected every decision that gave weight to the idea that Indian Nations were sovereign nations.
+This decision not only affected these two men, but also affected every decision that gave weight to the idea that Indian Nations were sovereign nations.
 With this decision, people would argue that if countries outside the United States, sovereign countries, were not required to pay taxes to the United States then how was a nation within its borders required to pay taxes and still be a sovereign nation.
 The holding in this case was a huge blow to the fight for Indian sovereignty.